zombie9/zmdb/README.md

 - All movies displayed with poster images
 - View details and overview of movies before adding
 - Filter ZMDB movies by title, director and/or year
+- View movie details and credits for saved movies
+- Remove movies from ZMDB

 ### Queries:
 - movies (all)